-- Set the top-level key type to virtual. - Make sure there is at least one valid entry in fonts (see below). - Give a commands array to every character (see below).
+- Set the top-level key type to virtual.
+I most cases it's optional because we look at the commands entry anyway. - ► Make sure there is at least one valid entry in fonts (see below), although recent versions of LuaTEX add a default entry when this table is missing. - Add a commands array to those characters that matter.
+A virtual character can itself point to virtual characters but be careful with nesting as you can create loops and overflow the stack (which often indicates an error anyway).

 The presence of the toplevel type key with the specific value virtual will trigger handling of the rest of the special virtual font fields in the table, but the mere existence of 'type' is enough to prevent LuaTEX from looking for a virtual font on its own.

-Therefore, this also works 'in reverse': if you are absolutely certain that a font is not a virtual font, assigning the value base or real to type will inhibit LuaTEX from looking for a virtual font file, thereby saving you a disk search.
+This also works 'in reverse': if you are absolutely certain that a font is not a virtual font, assigning the value real to type will inhibit LuaTEX from looking for a virtual font file, thereby saving you a disk search.
+This only matters when we load a tfm file.

-The fonts is another Lua array.
+The fonts is an (indexed) Lua table.
 The values are one- or two-key hashes themselves, each entry indicating one of the base fonts in a virtual font.
 In case your font is referring to itself, you can use the font.nextid() function which returns the index of the next to be defined font which is probably the currently defined one.
+So, a table looks like this: